Withdrawal from College

 To determine if a course withdrawal is excused, a student must initiate a course withdrawal request through the Advisement Office or, in special circumstances, through the faculty member.

-Course withdrawal procedures can be initiated in the Advisement Center or online through MyCardinalConnect portal.
+Course withdrawal procedures are to be initiated in the Advisement Center.
 Students should understand the GPA and financial aid consequences of withdrawing from a course before initiating a withdrawal.
 Withdrawal requests will not be accepted by phone.

 It is the student’s responsibility to officially withdraw from a course and to verify that the withdrawal has been posted to their transcript.